Eros483/Eigenface-Recognition/README.md

 The project consists of several Python scripts:

 - `eigenface_recognition.py`: This is the main script that performs eigenface recognition on a dataset of face images.
-- `utils.py`: This script contains utility functions used by the main script.
 - `attface.zip`: This zip file contains a dataset of face images used for testing the eigenface recognition algorithm.
 Make sure to extract this file before running the main script.

 ## Getting Started